Subject Summary

 Assessment for this course is through:

-• one practical examination, based on practical work conducted throughout the year (for aims 1-4 and learning outcomes 1-4).
+- a practical examination, based on practical work conducted throughout the year (for aim 2 and learning outcome 2).

 Courses of Preparation